GoogleChrome/developer.chrome.com/site/en/blog/browser-flags/index.md

 ask you to set is `chrome://flags/#enable-experimental-web-platform-features`, which, as the name suggests, enables experimental web platform features.

-{% Aside 'warning' %} As the name suggests, experimental web platform features are _experimental_.
+{% Aside 'warning' %} As the name suggests, experimental web platform features are <em>experimental</em>.
 We do not recommend you set flags on your daily production browser.
 Instead, we prefer you to use a development browser version like the Beta, Dev, or Canary channel for your development needs where you can set flags as required, and the Stable channel for everything else.